fredgibbs/fredgibbs.github.io/courses/historiography/index.md

 * You cannot make up missed classes and I will not summarize them for you via email.
 Please DO NOT email me asking what you missed or how to make it up (feel free to ask your class colleagues for notes).
 Medical emergencies beyond your control are the one exception to the attendance policy, and you should let me know about these ASAP.

-* I consider it extremely rude and disruptive to walk into class late, and it greatly aggravates me.
+* I consider it extremely rude and disruptive to walk into class late (especially in our small room), and it greatly aggravates me.
 Everyone makes mistakes, and I undertstand you might be (barely) late once or twice.
-Repeatedly being late will negatively impact your grade by a third to full letter grade.
+Repeatedly being late will negatively impact your grade by at least a third letter grade.

 * If you run into personal problems during the semester that make school difficult for you, please talk to me about what adjustments we can make to help you succeed in the course.